 Environmental Studies or Environmental Science?

 Morris offers degrees in both environmental studies and environmental science.
 Which major is right for you?
 Environmental studies draws courses from the natural sciences, social sciences, and humanities.
 Environmental science draws courses primarily from the natural sciences.
-Click here for a comparison.
+Compare Environmental Studies and Environmental Science.

 Can I add a second major?